alexirpan/alexirpan.github.io/_posts/2020-08-18-ai-timelines.markdown

 (If you haven't heard the common knowledge arguments, here's the quick
-version: it's possible for the majority to believe AI safety is worthwhile, even if no one says so publicly, because each individual could be afraid everyone else will call them crazy if they speak out.
+version: it's possible for the majority to believe AI safety is worthwhile, even if no one says so publicly, because each individual could be afraid everyone else will call them crazy if they argue for drastic action.
 This can happen even if literally everyone agrees, because they don't know that everyone agrees.)

-Digression aside, I ended up reading it several years later out of boredom, and I now need to retroactively complain to all my Facebook friends who only shared the historical events and common knowledge arguments.
+I read the post several years later out of boredom, and I now need to retroactively complain to all my Facebook friends who only shared the historical events and common knowledge arguments.
 Although that post summary is *correct*, the ideas I found useful were all